epics-docs/epics-docs/specs/AccessSecurity.rst

    client exists.
 Thus no attempt is made to see if a user is local or is remotely logged on to the host.
 What
-   Individual ﬁelds of records are protected.
-Each record has a ﬁeld containing the Access Security Group (ASG) to which the record belongs.
-Each ﬁeld has an access security level, either ASL0 or ASL1.
+   Individual fields of records are protected.
+Each record has a field containing the Access Security Group (ASG) to which the record belongs.
+Each field has an access security level, either ASL0 or ASL1.
-   The security level is deﬁned in the record deﬁnition ﬁle (.dbd).
-Thus the access security level for a ﬁeld is the same for all record instances of a record type.
+   The security level is defined in the record definition file (.dbd).
+Thus the access security level for a field is the same for all record instances of a record type.
 When
    Access rules can contain input links and calculations similar to the